jcolag/entropy-arbitrage/2022-09-04-social-record.md

 The reality of editing probably doesn't look quite so benign, because you can't make decisions about *how* people can edit things.

 Let's take a hypothetical example to explain.
-Imagine if a fictional member of the United States Senate inexplicably [tweeted out <i class="fab fa-twitter-square"></i>](https://twitter.com/tedcruz/status/1395394254969753601) an announcement describing how he ogles the macho posturing of adversarial soldiers, and how much he dislikes his own country's military.
+Imagine if a fictional member of the United States Senate inexplicably [tweeted out](https://twitter.com/tedcruz/status/1395394254969753601) an announcement describing how he ogles the macho posturing of adversarial soldiers, and how much he dislikes his own country's military.
 People might, naturally, find this at least mildly problematic, and the open, interactive nature of Twitter could result in the Senator receiving a fair amount of direct criticism for "adhering to [the United States of America's] Enemies, giving them Aid and Comfort," by praising its military and circulating its propaganda, something which Article III, Section 3 of the United States Constitution frowns upon.

 In reaction, our imagined Senator might run away to Cancún in the middle of a crisis.
 Wait, sorry, I lost track of things, there.
 Let me try that one again.
 Ahem.